 Other car shows you might be interested in include the following:

-- Vancouver International Auto Show – at the Vancouver Convention Centre at the end of March and beginning of April.
+- Vancouver International Auto Show – at the Vancouver Convention Centre in March or April.

 - Vancouver Easter Vintage Car Rally – a car event on Easter Sunday in Vancouver.